 One location was the Lake Tahoe airport and the other was in Washoe Meadows State Park.

-The bulk of the photos I present in this article were taken at the state park on the morning of December 11, 2018.
+I took the bulk of the photos presented in this article at the state park on December 11, 2018.

-Also note that all of the images published in this article are Copyright © 2018 Jared Manninen.
+Also note that all images published in this article are mine and subject to copyright law.
+Copyright © 2018 Jared Manninen.
 You may not use, share, or copy any of these images without my consent (Jared Manninen), and then only after I receive full payment from you.

-According to flyers posted by the production company at homes located near Washoe Meadows State Park, filming was scheduled to take place in the park on Friday (12/7) and Monday (12/10).
+According to flyers posted at homes located near Washoe Meadows State Park, the production company would film in the park on Friday (12/7/18) and Monday (12/10/18) .

 For me, this altered filming schedule was fortuitous because I completely missed Friday’s shoot due to my job.
 And, I didn’t make it down to the state park the following Monday until later in the day.

-Maverick is Grounded in Top Gun: Maverick (speculation on a winter action scene)
+Maverick is Grounded (speculation on a winter action scene)